xpp-community/.github/profile/README.md

 # XPP Community

 We encourage our userbase to share ideas through repositories hosted here.
-By sharing data to this Github account, you agree that RWS may modify or delete any content they deem unprofessional or unhelpful.
+By sharing data to this Github account, you agree to abide by the RWS Community Terms and Conditions outlined here:   https://www.rws.com/legal/terms-and-conditions/community-terms-conditions/

-Please note that content appearing here may be subject to RWS Community Terms and conditions.
-Any content that is uploaded here is subject to removal if it is found to not abide by rules found here:  https://www.rws.com/legal/terms-and-conditions/community-terms-conditions/

 ## Repository Best Practices